fixedtire/shell_cheatsheets/README.md

 ls             display files and subdirectories in the directory

 cd             Home directory
-cd [folder]    Change directory, e.g. cd Documents [TAB to suggest] cd/				Root of the drive cd -				Previous directory or folder you last browsed
+ls             display files and subdirectories in the directory cd [folder]    Change directory, e.g. cd Documents [TAB to suggest] cd/				Root of the drive cd -				Previous directory or folder you last browsed